-- Typefaces: Scala Sans and Minion, as also used in other official ASRC documents styled using this Branding Guide. - Main text set in 14 point on an 18 point grid: bigger text than in governing documents, for ease in reading in poor light.
-Wider than normal leading, ditto.
-18 point spacing between paragraphs, ditto.
-Everything lines up nicely on an 18-point grid, which nobody is conscious of but is an important design element: looks more professional, easier to read. - The blue text highlighting color matches the blue of the star of life in the ASRC log.
+- Typefaces: Scala Sans and Minion, as also used in other official ASRC documents styled using this Branding Guide. - Main text set in 14 point on an 18 point grid: bigger text and wider leading (spacing) than in governing documents, for ease in reading in poor light.
+Eighteen point spacing between paragraphs, ditto.
+Everything lines up nicely on an 18-point grid, which nobody is conscious of but is an important design element: looks more professional, easier to read.
+All Paragraph Styles, including the various headings, are set in the Align to Grid option in the Indents and Spacing options, to All Lines.
+This makes sure all text aligns to this grid.
+This "All Lines Align" setting is the case with this paragraph's text in the Branding Guide, though this text is smaller (10 points) and has tighter leading (12 points) and paragraph spacing (indents or bullets but no additional space).
+The only exception is the fine print of the Creative Commons license, in which case it's set to Align to Grid: First Line Only. - The blue text highlighting color matches the blue of the star of life in the ASRC logo.
 It should print fine and be legible on monochrome printers, but looks even better when you see it on a computer screen or a version printed in color.